sumitjoshi23/manufacAssessment/README.md

-Task: To use provided data in json format and depict charts based on various data attributes.
+**Task**: To use provided data in json format and depict charts based on various data attributes.

-Solution Description: The project uses Wine-Data.json as data source and Echarts-for-reacts as chart cretaing library.
+**Solution Description**: The project uses Wine-Data.json as data source and Echarts-for-reacts as chart cretaing library.

 Each object contains data of several wines.
 The data is required to be used to plot the charts